mdn/content/files/en-us/web/api/serviceworkerglobalscope/onpushsubscriptionchange/index.md

 The **`ServiceWorkerGlobalScope.onpushsubscriptionchange`**
-event of the {{domxref("ServiceWorkerGlobalScope")}} interface is fired to indicate a change in push subscription that was triggered outside the application's control, e.g. when browser refresh the push subscription.
+event of the {{domxref("ServiceWorkerGlobalScope")}} interface is fired to indicate a change in push subscription that was triggered outside the application's control; for example, when the browser refreshes the push subscription.

 Previously, it was defined as the event interface that is fired whenever a push subscription has been invalidated (or is about to become so).
 This offers an opportunity